avigailtaylor/GeneFEAST/user_guide.md

 - an upset plot (Lex, et al., 2014) showing the overlap between sets of genes annotated by the member terms;
 - [split heatmaps](split_heatmaps.md) of the term- and experiment-GoI relationships, gene-level quantitative data and extra annotations, if supplied;
 - further information about terms, such as GO hierarchies and KEGG pathway diagrams;
-- and external hyperlinks to literature searches for each gene of interest, via the National Center for Biotechnology Information's Gene and PubMed services (Sayers, et al., 2021), incorporating additional search terms if the user has supplied them.
+- and external hyperlinks to literature searches for each gene of interest, incorporating additional search terms if you have supplied them.

 Where applicable, community frames have links to their meta community and also to sibling communities in their meta community (red, solid arrows); separately, they also have a list of links to terms sharing some gene-set overlap, but which is too weak for membership of the community (red, dashed arrow).